mdscardigno/BlackJack-2/README.md

 Creating an object.
 Describing what it is like.
 When we create an object based on the class, we are creating an instance of the object.

+//not everything that has a behavior is a class